Nisticism/arithmetic-problem-randomizer/README.md

 ### Purpose

+Originally this app was part of a technical assessment for Renci!

 The app randomly generates two integers, asks the user a question in the form of "What is the sum of these two integers?", and alerts the user if their answer is correct or incorrect.
 It also keeps a running total of the scores, and shows the user the total consecutive correct answers as well.
 Each correct guess increases the maximum upper range of the randomly